spamegg1/reviews/courses/Compilers/w01/README.md

-## No programming assignment this week!
+## Start doing PA1 this week!
+It’s in the `dist/assignments/PA1` directory.

 ### Compiling and running COOL programs